Vijay Hazare Trophy

 The 2025-2026 edition of the Vijay Hazare Trophy ran from 24 December 2025 to 18 January 2026 and delivered a strong, competitive season across both Elite and Plate levels.
 Vidarbha claimed the Elite title for the first time, defeating Saurashtra by 38 runs in the final at the BCCI Centre of Excellence Ground in Bengaluru.
 Vidarbha posted 317 for 8, led by Atharva Taide’s superb 128, before bowling out Saurashtra for 279 to seal the championship.
 The tournament followed the established Elite and Plate structure, with group stages feeding into knockouts, and continued to offer a clear pathway for teams across divisions.
 Bihar won the Plate title earlier in the season, earning promotion to the Elite tier for 2026-2027, a result that added meaningful movement within the competition.

-This edition stood out for its consistent batting performances and several high‑impact individual campaigns that shaped match odds and prediction angles throughout the season.
-Aman Mokhade finished as Player of the Series with 814 runs, underlining Vidarbha’s dominance in the Elite division.
-The season maintained strong competitive balance, with tight group races and a knockout phase that featured in‑form sides peaking at the right time.
-With its mix of emerging talent, experienced domestic performers and high‑scoring venues, the 2025‑2026 Vijay Hazare Trophy reinforced its status as India’s premier List A competition and provided a reliable form guide for those tracking team momentum and betting trends ahead of the next cycle.
+This edition stood out for its consistent batting performances and several high-impact individual campaigns that shaped the season’s major storylines.
+Aman Mokhade finished as Player of the Series with 814 runs, underlining Vidarbha’s strong campaign in the Elite division.
+The season maintained strong competitive balance, with tight group races and a knockout phase that featured in-form sides peaking at the right time.
+With its mix of emerging talent, experienced domestic performers and high-scoring venues, the 2025-2026 Vijay Hazare Trophy reinforced its status as India’s premier List A competition and provided a valuable view of team momentum ahead of the next cycle.

 - 2024-2025 Season

 It was exciting to watch the Vijay Hazare Trophy season in 2024-2025.
 It showed how tough Indian regional cricket is.
-Arguably the best team, Karnataka won their fifth title by beating Vidarbha by 36 runs in a very exciting final.
-They played well all throughout the game, and this win shows how well they did.
-Karnataka scored a strong 348/6 in the final, with Smaran Ravichandran and Krishnan Shrijith making important efforts.
-Vidarbha tried hard in their chase, with Dhruv Shorey's hundred leading the way, but they were bowled out for 312 and lost.
+Karnataka won their fifth title by beating Vidarbha by 36 runs in a closely fought final.
+They performed strongly throughout the match, with a powerful batting display helping them secure the championship.
+Karnataka scored 348/6 in the final, with Smaran Ravichandran and Krishnan Shrijith making important contributions.
+Vidarbha fought hard in the chase, with Dhruv Shorey’s hundred leading the response, but they were bowled out for 312.

-Several outstanding individual efforts made the event what it was.
-Karun Nair of Vidarbha was named Player of the Series after scoring an amazing 779 runs, which showed how talented and consistent he is.
-On the bowling front, Arshdeep Singh of Punjab took the most wickets (20), showing what a strong bowler he is.
-These achievements are great examples of the kind of information that good Vijay Hazare Trophy cricket betting plans are based on.
-Looking at player form and team progress from the previous season can help you make smart bets in the future.
+Several outstanding individual efforts made the event memorable.
+Karun Nair of Vidarbha was named Player of the Series after scoring 779 runs, highlighting his consistency throughout the tournament.
+On the bowling front, Arshdeep Singh of Punjab took the most wickets with 20, showing his impact with the ball.
+These performances reflected the depth of talent on display during the Vijay Hazare Trophy and highlighted the importance of individual contributions in shaping team success across the competition.

-The 2024-2025 tournament had 38 teams split into five groups, called A-E. The group stage was set up like a round-robin, with the five winners and the best runner-up going straight to the quarterfinals.
-The last four runners-up fought in preliminary quarterfinals to make it to the final eight.
-This setup made the event very lively, and every game was important for teams that wanted to go straight to the knockouts.
-The playoff system made sure that only the best teams made it to the final, which was very exciting.
+The 2024-2025 tournament had 38 teams split into five groups, called A-E. The group stage was set up like a round-robin, with the five group winners and the best runner-up going straight to the quarterfinals.
+The remaining four runners-up competed in preliminary quarterfinals to complete the final eight.
+This setup made the event highly competitive, with teams fighting for stronger positions throughout the group stage.
+The playoff system ensured that the best-performing sides progressed to the later stages of the tournament.

 - Earlier Seasons

 The Vijay Hazare Trophy, an annual List A cricket competition in India, played its 31st edition in 2023-2024.
 It took place from November 12, 2023, until December 16, 2023.
 There were 38 teams in all, split into five groups for the tournament.
-Six cities in the nation were hosting the performance: Bengaluru, Delhi, Kolkata, Mumbai, Ranchi, and Ahmedabad.
-The venue for each knockout match was Rajkot.
-Saurashtra was the defending champions.
-Haryana won their first national title in the final, defeating Rajasthan by a margin of thirty runs.
+Six cities in the nation hosted the matches: Bengaluru, Delhi, Kolkata, Mumbai, Ranchi, and Ahmedabad.
+The knockout matches were held in Rajkot.
+Saurashtra entered the tournament as defending champions.
+Haryana won their first national title in the final, defeating Rajasthan by 30 runs.

-After playing knockout stages and quarterfinals, four teams qualified for the semi-finals which were Haryana, Tamil Nadu, Karnataka, and Rajasthan.
-The first semi-final took place on 13 December at Saurashtra Cricket Association Stadium, Rajkot between Haryana and Tamil Nadu Haryana won by 63 runs in the end and advanced toward the final of the Vijay Hazare Trophy.
-The second semi-final also took place on 14 December at Saurashtra Cricket Association Stadium, Rajkot between Karnataka and Rajasthan and Rajasthan won by 6 wickets in the end and advanced towards the final.
+After the group stage and knockout rounds, four teams qualified for the semi-finals: Haryana, Tamil Nadu, Karnataka, and Rajasthan.
+The first semi-final took place on December 13 at Saurashtra Cricket Association Stadium, Rajkot, between Haryana and Tamil Nadu.
+Haryana won by 63 runs and advanced to the final of the Vijay Hazare Trophy.
+The second semi-final was played on December 14 at the same venue between Karnataka and Rajasthan, with Rajasthan winning by 6 wickets to secure their place in the final.

 In the final of the Vijay Hazare Trophy 2023-2024, held on December 16, 2023, at the Saurashtra Cricket Association Stadium in Rajkot, Haryana defeated Rajasthan by 30 runs.
 Haryana, opting to bat first, set a target of 288 runs with Ankit Kumar top-scoring at 88 off 91 balls.
 Rajasthan's Aniket Choudhary was the standout bowler, taking 4/49.
 In response, Rajasthan managed 257 runs in 48 overs, with Abhijeet Tomar scoring a resilient 106 off 129 balls.
 Sumit Kumar's 3/34 helped restrict Rajasthan's chase, earning him the Man of the Match award and securing Haryana's victory.

-The competition, which bears the name Vijay Hazare in honor of the illustrious Indian cricketer of the twentieth century, was established in the 2002-2003 season on a national level.
-Until then, since the original introduction edition, which took place during 1993-94 season, the competition was played on a zonal level.
-Tamil Nadu has won the trophy 5 times, making them the most successful team.
-The best teams in each zone competed in a final round-robin stage during the 2002-2003 & 2003-2004 seasons.
-A playoff structure featuring semi-finals as well as a final has been used since the 2004-2005 event, though the forms have changed.
+The competition, which bears the name Vijay Hazare in honor of the legendary Indian cricketer, was established as a national tournament in the 2002-2003 season.
+Before that, the competition was played at a zonal level during the 1993-1994 and 2001-2002 seasons.
+Tamil Nadu has won the trophy 5 times, making them one of the most successful teams in the competition's history.
+The best teams from each zone competed in a final round-robin stage during the 2002-2003 and 2003-2004 seasons.
+A playoff structure featuring semi-finals and a final has been used since the 2004-2005 event, although the format has changed over the years.

-The winning team of the first season was Tamil Nadu and Punjab was runner-up.
-The winning team of the 2003-2004 season was Mumbai.
-There were two winning teams in the 2004-2005 season.
-The next season was won by Railways in 2005-2006.
-The Vijay Hazare Trophy was played each year after 2002 and the winners of the next seasons from 2006-2007were Mumbai, Saurashtra, Tamil Nadu, Tamil Nadu, Jharkhand, Bengal, Delhi, Karnataka, Karnataka, Gujarat, Tamil Nadu, Karnataka, Mumbai, Karnataka, Mumbai, Himachal Pradesh, Saurashtra, and Haryana.
-These are the winners of 22 seasons of the Vijay Hazare Trophy since it became a national event.
+The winning team of the first national season was Tamil Nadu, with Punjab finishing as runners-up.
+Mumbai won the 2003-2004 season.
+The 2004-2005 season had two winners.
+Railways won the following season in 2005-2006.
+The Vijay Hazare Trophy has been played regularly since 2002, with the winners of the following seasons being Mumbai, Saurashtra, Tamil Nadu, Tamil Nadu, Jharkhand, Bengal, Delhi, Karnataka, Karnataka, Gujarat, Tamil Nadu, Karnataka, Mumbai, Karnataka, Mumbai, Himachal Pradesh, Saurashtra, and Haryana.
+These teams represent the winners of the first 22 national seasons of the Vijay Hazare Trophy.

 | Season | Champion | Runner-up | Final Result | Event / Final Location |